TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-conditionals.md

     ...
     TASK [Output message when vsftp version is greater than 3.0] *******************************************************************
     ok: [node1] => {
-        "msg": "The version of vsftp includes important security patches!"
+        "msg": "The version of vsftpd includes important security patches!"
     }
     ...
     ```